brunokoga/Montevideo/additionalMonsters_dir/gremlin.md

 Special Abilities

-**Tinker (Sp)** A group of six jinkins working together over the course of an hour can create an effect identical to _ [bestow curse](additionalMonsters/../spells/bestowCurse#_bestow-curse)_ on any living creature.
+**Tinker (Sp** A group of six jinkins working together over the course of an hour can create an effect identical to _ [bestow curse](additionalMonsters/../spell_dir/bestowCurse#_bestow-curse)_ on any living creature.
 This effect functions at CL 6th and has a range of 60 feet, and the target creature must be either willing or helpless (but still gets a saving throw to resist).
-The save is DC 14 + the Charisma modifier of the jinkin with the highest Charisma score (DC 16 for most groups of jinkins).
-Alternatively, the group of jinkins can attempt to infuse a magic item with a [curse](monsters/universalMonsterRules#_curse).
-The nature of this [curse](monsters/universalMonsterRules#_curse) is determined randomly; half of these curses make the magic item unreliable (each time the item is used, there is a 20% chance it does not function), while the other half give the item a random requirement.
+The save is DC 14 + the Charisma modifier of the jinkin with the highest Charisma score (DC 16 for most groups of jinkins.
+Alternatively, the group of jinkins can attempt to infuse a magic item with a [curse](monster_dir/universalMonsterRules#_curse.
+The nature of this [curse](monster_dir/universalMonsterRules#_curse) is determined randomly; half of these curses make the magic item unreliable (each time the item is used, there is a 20% chance it does not function, while the other half give the item a random requirement.
 A jinkin can take part in a tinkering only once per day, and may only tinker with a creature or object that isn't already cursed.
-Once a tinkering [curse](monsters/universalMonsterRules#_curse) is in place, it is permanent until removed via an effect like _ [remove curse](additionalMonsters/../spells/removeCurse#_remove-curse)_.
-All jinkin tinkerings function as a [curse](monsters/universalMonsterRules#_curse) created by a 6th-level caster.
+Once a tinkering [curse](monster_dir/universalMonsterRules#_curse is in place, it is permanent until removed via an effect like _ [remove curse](additionalMonsters/../spell_dir/removeCurse#_remove-curse_.
+All jinkin tinkerings function as a [curse](monster_dir/universalMonsterRules#_curse created by a 6th-level caster.

 Sneaky and sadistic, jinkins are hideous gremlins that inhabit the dark places underground.
 Well acclimated to the shadows, they hide in cramped quarters and attack larger creatures when they're strategically positioned.
 Jinkins commonly work with or near larger or more powerful creatures; these larger creatures provide cover for the jinkins' trickery.
-They use _ [dimension door](additionalMonsters/../spells/dimensionDoor#_dimension-door) _to exit any battle that goes badly, taking any stolen goods with them.
+They use _ [dimension door](additionalMonsters/../spell_dir/dimensionDoor#_dimension-door _to exit any battle that goes badly, taking any stolen goods with them.

 Jinkins delight in leading larger creatures into dangerous caves or pits, usually by lunging out of the shadows to make a single sneak attack against a creature and then running away, taking care while “fleeing” to remain visible to their target so that they can lure the victim into a trap.